 This practice of coexisting through tolerance and respecting all religions and celebrating all faiths was further cemented during the Islamic Shah Mir Dynasty, which lasted until the 16th century.
 The practice became a way of life and the legendary Kashmiri ethos of Kashmiriyat was born.

 Interestingly enough, something that I grew up with in Singapore.

 I mention Kashmiriyat because it is something that's influenced not just the daily life but also the cuisine of Kashmir, especially the Wazwan (more of this later).
-The two communities, lived harmoniously together for a long, long time, despite their religious differences.
-This has sadly been tested on many occasions throughout history and even more so, today, resulting with the fleeing of the Kashmiri Pandits from the valley.
+The two communities (Muslims and Hindus), lived harmoniously together for a long, long time, despite their religious differences.
+This has sadly been tested on many occasions throughout history and even more so, today, resulting with the fleeing of the Kashmiri Pandits (Hindus) from the valley.

 There isn't a single, homogenous Kashmiri cuisine.
 While there are many differences from area to area, family to family and naturally, chef to chef, you can broadly divide it into Kashmiri Muslim and Kashmiri Pandit cuisines.